Bicester Village Privacy Notice

 - Billing address

-- Attendance at events
+- Attendance to events

 - Appointment booking and information given during appointment